evaera/Aurora/README.md

 Returns an array of all Auras currently applied to this Agent.

 Do not store the return values from this method for long, because Auras can be created and destroyed quickly.
 Storing these values or trapping them in a closure will cause memory leaks.

+#### `Agent:HasEffect(effectName: string): boolean`
+Returns `true` if an Effect of the given name is currently active on this Agent, `false` otherwise.

+#### `Agent:GetLastReducedValue(effectName: string): any`
+Returns the last value that was returned by the given Effect's Reducer function, or `nil` if the Effect doesn't exist on this Agent.
+This method is most useful for when it's more appropriate for your code to "reach in" to Aurora and pull out the value from an Effect, rather than "reaching out" from Aurora and making a change in the world with the Apply function.

 #### `Agent:Destroy(): void`
 Destroys this Agent, rendering it unusable.
 All events will be disconnected, Effects will be deconstructed, Auras will be removed, it will no longer be updated or kept in memory internally, and calling any further methods on this Agent will raise an error.